 The NSD encourages program operators operating during the summer months to complete the Celebration.
 To complete the Celebration, program operators must conduct the following three activities (at least once) during F2Summer Week in June:

 - Taste: Serve a locally-sourced food item that students can taste.
 The tasting can occur during a snack or meal, during a nutrition activity, or in the garden!
-Currently, the USDA does not have a definition for the term local.
-The definition of local is to be determined and defined at the school food authority level.
+The USDA does not define the term local, the definition is to be determined and defined at the school food authority level.
 Local can also change based on the season or the type of product.
 Local could mean within a city, a county, or a specific region.
 These snacks or meals can come from the school garden or school farm, an individual farmer, a farmer’s market, through a distributor, from USDA foods or USDA Department of Defense (DoD) or DoD Fresh, or a food hub.

 - Teach: Provide an agricultural-based education activity.
 For curriculum ideas, visit the Resources tab on the CDE Farm to CNP web page or visit the CDE CNP Resource Library web page.